-Enclosed with this Annual Report and Financial Statements is the Notice of Annual General Meeting of the Company (or any adjournment thereof) to be convened for 19 July 2017 at 12.15pm (the "Notice").
+Enclosed with this Annual Report and Financial Statements is the Notice of AGM of the Company (or any adjournment thereof) to be convened for 19 July 2017 at 12 noon (the "Notice").
 A copy of the Notice is set out at the end of this report.
 A Form of Proxy for use in connection with the AGM has been issued with this report.